LimboDancer-Canary/QuantumOfTrust/QoT_Professional_Network_UX_Analysis.md

       (Their ratings count 85% due to verification integrity)

-  [Accept Contract]  [Negotiate]  [Decline]
+  [View Tasks]  [Accept & Assess Difficulty]  [Decline]

 ```

 **Key insight:** Providers can make informed decisions about customers just as customers evaluate providers.
-The **verification weight** shows how much this customer eventual rating will countrubber-stamping or erratic customers have reduced influence on provider trust.
+The **verification weight** shows how much this customer's eventual rating will count—rubber-stamping or erratic customers have reduced influence on provider trust.

+**Note on difficulty:** The contract offer does not include a difficulty rating.
+Difficulty is assessed at the task level by the provider during acceptance.
+The provider reviews the task breakdown (from the Planning phase), assesses difficulty for each task, and can request task refinement before committing.
+See [The Difficulty of Assessing Difficulty](./The_Difficulty_of_Assessing_Difficulty.md).

 ### Endorsements -> Removed (Contract Outcomes Are Sufficient)